 On the other hand, large projects like the Roy Hill mining project (described on page 3), require systems with a high sample throughput for robust and reproducible analysis often operated remotely.
 This is why IMP Australia chose the collaboration with PANalytical and Herzog to achieve reliable low-cost production of iron ore in this new huge mining project.
-Analysis even one step closer to the heart of the process is done at LKAB.
-For online analysis of iron ore this Swedish company is currently placing their new CNA3 analyzer underground in their Malmberget iron ore mine after having validated the performance of this instrument above the ground first (page 5).
+Analysis even one step closer to the heart of analyzer underground in their Malmberget iron ore mine after having validated the performance of this instrument above the ground first (page 5).